Must I take the GRE (Graduate Record Examination) before I apply to the Rice MLS program?

 I am an international student.
 Will the MLS program sponsor an F-1 student visa for me?

-No. The F-1 student visa requires a full-time course of study.
-Because the MLS program is part time only, international applicants requiring a student visa cannot enroll.
+For part-time students, the answer is no. The F-1 student visa requires a full-time course of study.
+International applicants requiring a student visa must enroll full-time.
 International applicants who are legally in the United States (such as permanent residents) may enroll in the program since a student visa will not be required.

 I received my baccalaureate degree from a non-U.S. university.
 Do I need a foreign credential evaluation?